-Her body shape will also begin to change with her hips, thighs and bottom becoming wider and more rounded.
-She will also start to gain weight as her body begins to grow.
+Their body shape will also begin to change with their hips, thighs and bottom becoming wider and more rounded.
+They will also start to gain weight as their body begins to grow.
 The amount of fat tissue in their body will increase by around 125%.
-This means that a quarter of her body weight will end up being fat.
+This means that a quarter of their body weight will end up being fat.
 You may notice stretch marks, or little scars, where the skin is pulled from growing fast.
 Over time, these will usually fade.

-There are many fantastic books that can help you to start having those first conversations with your daughter.
+There are many fantastic books that can help you to start having those first conversations with your child.

 Hair in Funny Places is a great first book for talking about puberty.
-It is funny and an enjoyable story to read.
-It is one that you can start reading to your daughter from about the age of 5 or 6.
-This then helps to plant the seeds early about the fact that one day her body will begin to change, meaning that she won’t find it a big shock when puberty finally arrives.
+It is a funny and enjoyable story to read.
+It is one that you can start reading to your kids from about the age of 5 or 6.
+This then helps to plant the seeds early about the fact that one day their body will begin to change, meaning they won’t find it a big shock when puberty finally arrives.

 When it comes to puberty books, there are 3 types.